vcoppo23/Robocup/README.md

 "Turret Mode": Controller is reading inputs in turret mode

 #### Switch Mode:
-Click on Left D-Pad button (Leftmost button on controller), if it registers the input, "toggled" will appear
+Click on the Left D-Pad button, if it registers the input, "toggled" will appear.

+NOTE: Be careful not to fat finger the toggle button while giving inputs, as if you switch the motor will continue to run.
+To make it stop, just switch back.

 ### Credits:
 Benilde-St. Margarets Robotics Team